signalogic/SigSRF_SDK/README.md

 ### co-CPU Users Guide

-The <a href="ftp://ftp.signalogic.com/documentation/Hardware/SigC667x/SigC667x_UserGuide_RevD2.pdf" target="_blank">co-CPU User Guide</a> provides detailed information about co-CPU and software installation, test and demo applications, build instructions, etc.
+The <a href="ftp://ftp.signalogic.com/documentation/Hardware/SigC667x/SigC667x_UserGuide_RevD2.pdf " target="_blank">co-CPU User Guide</a> provides detailed information about co-CPU and software installation, test and demo applications, build instructions, etc.

+Note -- Github markdown has a bug for over 6 years that doesn't allow ftp links to render correctly so here is the link without markdown formatting:  ftp://ftp.signalogic.com/documentation/Hardware/SigC667x/SigC667x_UserGuide_RevD2.pdf.
+Suggest to open it a new tab